Isaac’s Bride – The Sworn Oath (G-24-HBS)

 Perhaps Isaac was a particularly passive person.
 In any case, Abraham saw it as his responsibility to find his son a wife without, apparently, Isaac’s input.

-A bride for Isaac – part 3
+A Bride For Isaac – part 3

 The servant arrives in Mesopotamia at the town of Nahor, which shares the name of Abraham’s own brother.